maxmind/mmdb-from-go-blogpost/README.md

 And that's it!
 You've now built yourself a GeoLite2 Country MMDB file enriched with custom data.

+### Using Docker or Vagrant

+The code repository comes with a [Dockerfile](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/Dockerfile) and a [Vagrantfile](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/Vagrantfile) included.
+If you'd like to begin work in an environment which has all of the necessary software dependencies pre-installed, see our documentation for getting started with [Docker](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/README-Docker.md) and [Vagrant](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/README-Vagrant.md).

+### Contacting Us

 Feel free to open an issue in the [repo](https://github.com/maxmind/mmdb-from-go-blogpost/issues) if you have any questions or just want to tell us what you've created.